-The sanctions applicable as well as the procedure are established by an organic law concerning the status of the magistrature.
+The sanctions applicable, as well as the procedure, are established by the organic law concerning the status of the magistrature.

-The organization and the functioning of the Superior Council of the Magistrature are established by an organic law.
+The organization, the composition, the attributions and the functioning of the Superior Council of the Magistrature are established by an organic law.